etienne-lms/optee_docs/building/devices/rpi3.rst

 Raspberry Pi 3
 ##############
-`Sequitur Labs`_ did the initial OP-TEE port which at the time also came with modifications in U-Boot, Trusted Firmware A and Linux kernel.
+`Sequitur Labs`_ did the initial OP-TEE port which at the time also came with modifications in U-Boot, Trusted Firmware-A and Linux kernel.
 Since that initial port more and more patches have found mainline trees and today the OP-TEE setup for Raspberry Pi 3 uses only upstream tree's with the exception of Linux kernel.